Baylor rocked by wave after wave of ugly allegations

 Some of the lawsuits against Baylor were filed by students who alleged the school ignored them or bullied them into silence.
 One woman who said she was attacked accused Baylor of creating a ''hunting ground for sexual predators.''
 Other women claim the school used its student conduct code, which prohibits drug and alcohol use and premarital sex, to pressure them into dropping claims of abuse .

 The school reached settlements with two women who had not sued but reported being gang-raped by football players.
-It has battled others, but the lawsuit that alleging more than 50 attacks by football players was a stunning escalation beyond the 17 previously acknowledged by Baylor regents.
-Just as shocking were the allegations against Briles revealed Thursday.
+It has battled others, but the lawsuit alleging more than 50 attacks by football players was a stunning escalation beyond the 17 previously acknowledged by Baylor regents.

-Bears for Leadership Reform demanded more details Friday.
+Bears for Leadership Reform demanded more details Friday, a day after the court filing revealed detailed allegations against Briles.

 ''We are shocked and appalled by the information in this court filing, and the fact that the regents, with full knowledge of this information, reportedly paid Art Briles and others millions of dollars in severance is deeply troubling,'' said group leader John Eddie Williams.